litmuschaos/v1-litmus-docs/docs/pod-network-duplication.md

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `pod-network-loss` experiment resource is available in the cluster by executing                         `kubectl get chaosexperiments` in the desired namespace.
-If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.5.0?file=charts/generic/pod-network-loss/experiment.yaml)
+- Ensure that the `pod-network-duplication` experiment resource is available in the cluster by executing                         `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.5.1?file=charts/generic/pod-network-duplication/experiment.yaml)
   <div class="danger">
     <strong>NOTE</strong>:
         Experiment is supported only on Docker Runtime.
 Support for containerd/CRIO runtimes will be added in subsequent releases.